BogdanSorlea/GSOC/README.md

 * obtaining an accuracy below 100mV
 * obtaining a ripple voltage below 50mV

-<a href="https://github.com/vladniculescu/GSOC/blob/master/Documentation.pdf">For building instructions, read the Documentation</a>
+<a href="https://github.com/vladniculescu/GSOC/blob/master/Documentation.pdf">For building instructions, access the documentation by clicking here</a>